-Sentencing set for man who tried to fight for Islamic State
+20 years for man who tried to fight for Islamic State

 CHARLESTON, S.C.
-(AP) — A South Carolina man who pleaded guilty to trying to fight for the Islamic State group is being sentenced.
+(AP) — A South Carolina man who pleaded guilty to trying to fight for the Islamic State group has been sentenced to 20 years in prison.

-Federal court documents show sentencing is set for Monday morning for 20-year-old Zakaryia Abdin in Charleston.
-He faces up to 20 years in prison.
+Outlets report a federal judge on Monday handed down that sentence for 20-year-old Zakaryia Abdin.
+It was the maximum possible time.

 Abdin pleaded guilty in August to attempting to provide material support to a terrorist organization.
 He was arrested at Charleston’s airport in 2017 as he tried to board a plane for Jordan.
 Authorities say Abdin told an agent posing as an Islamic State recruiter he wanted to torture an American.

-Authorities say that at age 16, Abdin talked about robbing a gun store to get weapons to kill soldiers.
+At age 16, authorities say Abdin talked about robbing a gun store to get weapons to kill soldiers.

 He was arrested, pleaded guilty, and a parole board agreed to his early release after a year.